from training.npr.org: https://training.npr.org/sources/isabel-araiza/

 Tina Trujillo is an associate professor at the University of California, Berkeley’s Graduate School of Education.
 She is an expert on education inequality, federal educational policymaking and test-based educational reforms.

 Anthony Abraham Jack is an assistant professor of education at the Harvard Graduate School of Education and holds the Shutzer Assistant Professorship at the Radcliffe Institute for Advanced Study.
-His research examines diversity among lower-income undergraduates, both those who enter college from local public high schools and those from boarding, day or prep schools.

 Lisa García Bedolla is an education professor at the University of California, Berkeley.
 She is also the school’s vice provost for graduate studies and dean of the graduate division.
-She studies the causes and consequences of political inequalities in the United States.